intellectix/EDCWebsite/docs/docs/view-operations.md

         "id": 1,
         "name": "Jim",
         "age": 23,
-        "city": "Seattle",
-        "state": "Washington"
+        "StateId": 1
     },
     {
         "id": 2,
         "name": "Bob",
         "age": 31,
-        "city": "Boston",
-        "state": "Massachusetts"
+        "StateId": 1
     },
     {
         "id": 3,
         "name": "Joe",
         "age": 27,
-        "city": "Baltimore",
-        "state": "Maryland"
+        "StateId": 3
     }
 ]
 ```

-From this point, you can interact with your data how you normally would within your application.
+From this point, applications can interact with the data just like a normal JSON response.